How to mount pegboard

 - Put down the board and put the masonry wall anchors in the holes.
 Insert screws into the holes after placing the board between them.
 Make sure that the screws are tightened.

-- Take the measurements to hang the second board on the concrete wall using a drill machine.
+- Using a drill machine, take the measurements to hang the second board on the concrete wall.
 Leave a distance of at least one foot between all the holes.
 Use new holes or the old ones you made while hanging the first board.
 If using new holes, insert the masonry wall anchors again.

 - Insert hooks in the pegboard depending on the need to hang different tools and pieces of equipment.